 And many commentators accused the chain of racism and bad customer service.
 To date, no lawsuits have been filed against the chain –though this doesn’t mean that the complaints are unsubstantiated.

 How It’s Going

-Today, Dark Matter coffee still runs all of their eight locations in Chicago, and the business, at least at the current moment, seems to have weathered the storm since the initial accusations.
+Today, Dark Matter Coffee still runs all of its eight locations in Chicago, and the business, at least at the current moment, seems to have weathered the storm since the initial accusations.

 One of the things that stands out most with the Dark Matter brand is that they appeal to young, hipster, and environmentalist coffee lovers–and, more importantly, people who are more likely to care about fairness and inclusivity.

 We’re living in the age of transparency, which means that all businesses (even those that are privately owned) will be held accountable for establishing internal policies and procedures that are aligned with how today’s nine to fivers expect to be treated at their place of work.